Emergency Fire Response and Evacuation Plan

 Section 6: The Mailbox Signal System

-The Firewise/Safety Team committees will take advantage of the fact that each home has to have a uniform size and shape mailbox at the entrance of its driveway as per the ARC covenants.
-The committees will make a brightly colored (orange and yellow) rigid piece of plastic that will lie on the floor of your mailbox.
+The Firewise committee will take advantage of the fact that each home has to have a uniform size and shape mailbox at the entrance of its driveway as per the ARC covenants.
+The committee will make a brightly colored (orange and yellow) rigid piece of plastic that will lie on the floor of your mailbox.
 It will have a plastic loop on one end.
 As you are leaving your home, you will take the plastic flag out of the mailbox and hang it on the upright red flag on each mailbox.
 Firemen passing your home will trust that there is no one there and quickly move on.

 It is a simple solution to help our firefighters but it can lead to a disaster if the following rules are not adhered to: